Deducteam/eo2lp/notes.md

 We use this list of variables as our (implicit) parameters for @@pair.
 Then we replace the schematic vars in the body with our choice using `svmap_subst`.

+# 2025-12-20

+(* (unresolved) metavars can only come from constants. so really, a 'parameter map' should hold the parameters, along with some information about its instantiation. kind of like an option type.

+  so to collect all free mvars, we need to look at all constants and their parameter maps. if it maps to a metavariable, we consider it 'free'

+*)